-City Trees' wholesale laboratory operations are now fully operational, with all oil being manufactured in-house and formulated into a variety of finished products for sale and distribution to retail cannabis stores and medical dispensaries throughout Nevada.
+City Trees' wholesale laboratory operations manufacture oil in-house and formulate it into a variety of finished products for sale and distribution to retail cannabis stores and medical dispensaries throughout Nevada.
 The laboratory throughput and design was implemented in such a way that extra capacity could be absorbed by third party toll processing, and as such, City Trees' is processing approximately 300 pounds of raw material per month for third party vendors between both ethanol and hydrocarbon extraction methods.
-The ability to produce has significantly improved the cost of goods sold for Oasis.
-(See section entitled "Expansion of Cultivation Facilities" below.)